naninovel/docs/docs/en/guide/custom-commands.md

 # Custom Commands

-Command represents a single operation, that controls what happens on the scene; e.g., it can be used to change a background, move a character or load another naninovel script.
-Parametrized command sequences defined in [naninovel scripts](/guide/scenario-scripting) effectively controls the game flow.
+Command represents a single operation, that controls what happens on the scene; e.g., it can be used to change a background, move a character or load another scenario script.
+Parametrized command sequences defined in [scenario scripts](/guide/scenario-scripting) effectively controls the game flow.
 You can find available built-in commands in the [API reference](/api/).
 In code, all the built-in script command implementations are defined under `Naninovel.Commands` namespace.

 ## Adding Custom Command

 To add your own custom script command, create a new C# class derived from `Command` and implement `Execute` abstract method.
-The created class will automatically be picked up by the engine and you'll be able to invoke the command from the naninovel scripts by either the class name or an alias (if assigned).
+The created class will automatically be picked up by the engine and you'll be able to invoke the command from the scenario scripts by either the class name or an alias (if assigned).
 To assign an alias to the naninovel command, apply `Alias` attribute to the class.

-Below is an example of a custom command, that can be invoked from naninovel scripts as `@HelloWorld` or `@hello` to print "Hello World!" to the console and can also take an optional `name` parameter (eg, `@hello name:Felix`) to greet the provided name instead of the world.
+Below is an example of a custom command, that can be invoked from scenario scripts as `@HelloWorld` or `@hello` to print "Hello World!" to the console and can also take an optional `name` parameter (eg, `@hello name:Felix`) to greet the provided name instead of the world.

 ```csharp
 using System;